Smart-Vision-Lights/ariadne-bootloader/docs/README.md

 `<externalDeviceBootloaderFirmwareVersion>.<ariadneBootloaderFirmwareVersion>` Example: `0.1.0.2`

-The Atmel creates this collective firmware version by sending "GETFW\n" on the serial port, then attaching whatever version comes back from the external device to the firmware verison of itself.
+The Atmel creates this collective firmware version by sending "GTFW\n" on the serial port, then attaching whatever version comes back from the external device to the firmware verison of itself.

 ## Bootloader for Arduino with Ethernet